 Grades - The quality of a student's academic work is measured by letter grades; A (excellent), B (above average), C (average), D (lowest acceptable), F (failing).
 Under certain circumstances, letters such as I (incomplete), N (no grade), S (satisfactory), or U (unsatisfactory) may appear in grade reports.
 These letters are not grades and are not included in the calculation of a grade point average.

-Mid-Term - A test given around the middle of each quarter.
+Mid-Term - A test given around the middle of each semester.

-Final - An exam given at the end of a quarter, usually on all the academic material covered in class.
-The final exam schedule is published in the Learning Opportunities Bulletin each quarter.
+Final - An exam given at the end of a semester, usually on all the academic material covered in class.
+The final exam schedule is published in the Learning Opportunities Bulletin each semester.

-Quiz - A test given during the quarter, sometimes unannounced.
+Quiz - A test given during the semester, sometimes unannounced.

 Credit Hours - The quantity of work a student does at WSU is measured in credit hours.
 The number of credit hours a course is worth is usually based on the number of hours it meets each week.
 To complete your degree, you must have a specific number of credit hours.
 See your departmental handbook for details.